NaveedFarahani/naveedfarahani.github.io/_pages/home.md

 layout: splash
 sitemap: false
 permalink: /
-title: "Home"
+title: "Welcome to My Site"
 author_profile: TRUE
 header:
     overlay_image: /assets/images/homepage.jpg
-excerpt: "Hi, welcome to my site!
-My name is Naveed Farahani, and I am a Chemical           Engineering student in my 4th year at the University of Toronto.
+excerpt: "My name is Naveed Farahani, and I am a Chemical Engineering student in my 4th year at the University of Toronto.
 I am currently looking for opportunities to begin my professional career upon graduation, you can read my resume [here](https://naveedfarahani.github.io/resume) or can email me."
 intro:
     - excerpt: 'Talk about the capstone experience'
 feature_row: